Don’t blow your holiday budget on your mobile bill

 If you don’t want to switch, you should find out what your network will charge where you are going.

 It’s worth seeing if your network has a cap on overseas charges, particularly for data.
 This will stop your bill getting out of control – but don’t assume you’ll get this.
-You often have to ask for this to put implemented.
+You often have to ask for this to be implemented.

 Get a bolt-on

-Turn off your data and use wi-fi instead
+Turn off your data and use Wi-Fi instead

+Another option is to simply not use data at all.
 You need to do this before you get on the plane, train or boat.
 Go to your settings and turn off data roaming or mobile data – and keep it off until you’re back in the UK.

 Write shorter texts